lechimp-p/dicto.php/BACKLOG.md

 * Expose `everything` on fluid interface.
 * Make `language_construct` more pleasant to use.
 * Define known types of `language_construct`s.
-* It seems like WithName should not use the name of the underlying variable for its name since i introduced Variable::withName.

 # DB
 * Use another schema for the database.
 There could be a file table, where each